sauravbanna/PostIt/README.md

 - post content to the different communities
 - like or dislike posts
 - comment under posts
-- save posts to their account
+- create new communities

 Currently, users can only post text-based posts, but in the future, the ability to post images will be added.

 A logged in user can choose what content they see in their feed by subscribing to specific communities.
 Alternatively, they can visit a specific community and view posts that are all related to that commmunity.
-They can also sort the posts they see chronologically or by which ones have the most likes.

-Once logged in, a user can also view their profile and change their profile picture, write a short bio, or look at posts they've liked or disliked.
+Once logged in, a user can also view their profile and write a short bio.

 ## Who will use it?